 A router in the network which has interfaces in all the vlans of the network should have mDNS /SSDP (protocol used by UPnP-DLNA) relay enabled.

-The role of edge switches/APs is to forward all mDNS/SSDP (UPnP-DLNA) to the router in the vlan it comes in and cache the service information if ‘responder’ function is enabled.
-This responder function is enabled on the edge switches to prevent flooding of the client requests to the network.
+The role of edge switches/APs is to forward all mDNS/SSDP (UPnP-DLNA) to the router in the vlan it comes in andforward all traffic from the router in the vlans..

 In the ALE/Aruba use case